joaopedromatias/google-tag-manager/README.md

 | ------------- | ----------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- |
 | initialize    | -                 | Load the Google Tag Manager Client Side container                                                                                                    |
 | dataLayerPush | object, resetPush | Pushes the object to the dataLayer.
 If the second parameter is passed, it overwrites the initial `resetDataLayerObjects` configuration for this push |

-## Colaborating

-In order to collaborate, please link an issue with the pull request.

-All the tests must pass in order to merge on **`master`**.